Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to your future, slightly grumpy self.**  (Future you will thank you.
-Seriously, even if you *think* you'll remember why you did that weird thing with the nested loops, you won't.)
+- **Pro Tip:**  Before you write a single line of code,  sketch out your solution on a napkin (or a whiteboard, if you're feeling fancy).
+Trust me, debugging a napkin is *way* easier than debugging 500 lines of code fueled by caffeine and despair.
+Think of it as preemptive code therapy.

 ---

-### 📅 Last Updated: 2024-12-08 16:10
+### 📅 Last Updated: 2024-12-08 20:09

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!